-3.0 DECLARATION OF THE HEAD OF FINANCE FOR THE YEAR ENDED 30TH JUNE, 2020
+3.0 DECLARATION OF THE HEAD OF FINANCE FOR THE YEAR ENDED 30 JUNE 2021

-The National Board of Accountants and Auditors (NBAA) according to the power conferred under the Auditors and Accountants (Registration) Act.
-No. 33 of 1972, as amended by Act No. 2 of 1995, requires financial statements to be accompanied with a declaration issued by the Head of Finance/Accounting responsible for the preparation of financial statements of the entity concerned.
+The National Board of Accountants and Auditors (NBAA) according to the power conferred under the Auditors and Accountants (Registration) Act, 1972 as amended by Act No. 2 of 1995, requires financial statements to be accompanied with a declaration issued by the Head of Finance/Accounting responsible for the preparation of financial statements of the entity concerned.

-It is the duty of a Professional Accountant to assist the Board of Directors/Governing Body/Management to discharge the responsibility of preparing financial statements of an entity showing true and fair view of the entity position and performance in accordance with applicable International Accounting Standards and statutory financial reporting requirements.
+It is the duty of a Professional Accountant to assist the Board of Directors/Governing Body/Management to discharge the responsibility of preparing financial statements of an entity showing a true and fair view of the entity position and performance in accordance with applicable International Accounting Standards and statutory financial reporting requirements.

-I, Bezil P. Ewala, being the Director of Finance, Planning and Investment for Workers Compensation Fund ("the Fund") hereby acknowledge my responsibility of ensuring that financial statements of the Fund for the year ended 30th June, 2020 have been prepared in compliance with the International Financial Reporting Standards (IFRS) and statutory requirements.
+I, Bezil P. Ewala, being the Director of Finance, Planning and Investment for Workers Compensation Fund (the Fund) hereby acknowledge my responsibility of ensuring that financial statements of the Fund for the year ended 30 June 2021 have been prepared in compliance with the International Financial Reporting Standards (IFRS) and statutory requirements.